MiniProfiler/dotnet/docs/AspDotNetCore.md

         // (Optional) You can disable "Connection Open()", "Connection Close()" (and async variant) tracking.
         // (defaults to true, and connection opening/closing is tracked) options.TrackConnectionOpenClose = true;

+        // (Optional) Use something other than the "light" color scheme.
+        // (defaults to "light")
+        options.ColorScheme = StackExchange.Profiling.ColorScheme.Auto;
     });
 }
 ```